(2nd in a series)

 If your enrollment process is causing Millennial alumni to abandon their giving or joining, it’s a sure bet all your other alumni are annoyed by it as well.
 Keep the process super simple.
 Name.
 Email.
 Billing info.
 Resist the temptation to gather ancillary information that’s not critical to the enrollment/giving process.
 Reach out at a later time to complete your member/donor profile.

-It’s time to ditch your printed alumni benefit fulfillment kit.
-Alumni are rejecting printed materials not only from an environmental perspective, but from a practical standpoint as well.
-Our smartphones are the digital tools we use to manage our lives.
-Digital delivery of your benefits is the most convenient way for the vast majority of your alumni to access their benefits.
-That’s because… 91% of college graduates own a smartphone (Pew).
-If you don’t have enough benefits that matter to your alumni, then start here.
+It's time to say goodbye to the traditional alumni benefit fulfillment kit.
+Alumni are saying no to printed materials, not only because of environmental concerns but also because it's simply more practical.
+Our smartphones have become the ultimate digital tool for managing our lives, making digital delivery of benefits the most convenient option for the majority of alumni.
+After all, a whopping 91% of college graduates own a smartphone (according to Pew).
+If your organization doesn't offer enough benefits that truly matter to your alumni, it's time to start here and make a change.

 In our previous article (New Data Trends That Should Matter to Alumni Professionals) we highlighted the stats that alumni want a mobile app to better engage with their alma mater.
 This statistic underscores that reality.
 We know of at least one alumni mobile engagement app that can help you attract and engage your alumni.

-This stat illustrates the willingness of alumni to engage with your alumni discount program.
-When alumni are given a benefit where they can save on their everyday purchases, alumni (like all consumers) will change their behavior to get the most value from their benefit.
+This statistic demonstrates the eagerness of alumni to actively participate in your alumni discount program.
+When alumni are presented with a benefit that allows them to save on their everyday purchases, they will willingly adjust their behavior to maximize the value they receive.

-I wonder how many more alumni we could engage if we could better connect with them on a personal level.
-I realize scaling up such an endeavor is a challenge, especially for large organizations.
-But I’ve seen organizations enlist volunteers to make personal “welcome aboard” calls to alumni who first join, engage or give.
-It’s a lot of work, and can seem like a thankless task.
-But alumni are especially eager to hear from you within the first 72 hours of when they first engage.
-It may warrant doing an A/B test, and seeing if alumni retain or give at a higher rate if they receive a personal call.
-My guess is the results will overwhelmingly be in favor of making a personal call.
+I can't help but wonder how many more alumni we could engage if we made a stronger personal connection with them.
+I understand that this can be challenging, especially for larger organizations.
+However, I have seen some organizations successfully enlist volunteers to make personalized "welcome aboard" calls to alumni who have recently joined, engaged, or made a donation.
+I know it's a lot of work and may seem thankless, but alumni are particularly eager to hear from you within the first 72 hours of their initial engagement.
+It might be worth conducting an A/B test to see if alumni are more likely to stay engaged or make additional donations if they receive a personal call.
+I have a strong belief that the results will overwhelmingly support the idea of making personal calls.

-I’ve written previously about why most alumni organizations should avoid or ditch their dues-paying membership structure – (See Run Away From Your Dues-Paying Alumni Program) –so these stats support my argument.
-The number of Boomers is declining faster than all other cohorts.
-And Millennials are much less inclined to join any type of member organization.
-So if your goal is to engage younger alumni, entice them with real, relevant benefits that don’t require a membership fee.
+I have previously discussed why it is beneficial for alumni organizations to steer clear of or eliminate their dues-paying membership structure, and these statistics provide further support for my argument.
+The number of Baby Boomers is declining at a faster rate than other age groups, while Millennials are generally less inclined to join any type of membership organization.
+Therefore, if your objective is to engage younger alumni, it is important to entice them with valuable and relevant benefits that do not require a membership fee.
+(See Run Away From Your Dues-Paying Alumni Program).